-2020.8.17
+2020.08.17

-A Horrible Roller Coaster
+A Horrible Roller Coaster Ride

-A summer vacation when I was 10, my family and I went to Disney World in Orlando, it was really a wonderful journey.
+When I was 10, my parents and I visited Disney World in Orlando, Florida, US, for summer vacation.
+It was really a wonderful journey.
+But I never expected that I would take the wildest ride of my life!

-We arrived there by bus in the morning, then we waited a moment till the Disney World open to go inside.
-I saw many familiar things in the park, like Snow White and Micky Mouse.
-We took a picture in the front of the castle, the castle was so beautiful.
+We arrived at the park by bus early in the morning, then we waited for a moment till Disney World opened its gates to go inside.
+I saw many familiar characters in the park, like Snow White and Micky Mouse.
+We took a picture in the front of the castle, which was so beautiful.

-We played some small roller coasters, my dad and I thought they were exciting, but not scary, my mom had different idea, she thought they were terrible.
-So when I want to try some terrifying game project, my dad went with me, and my mom found a place to wait us.
+We rode some small roller coasters.
+My dad and I thought they were exciting, but not scary.
+My mom had a different feeling; she thought they were terrible.
+So when I wanted to try some terrifying theme rides, my dad went with me, while my mom found a place to wait for us.

-I walked with my parents in many game projects.
+I walked with my parents to many theme rides.
 I saw a big yellow building with a gigantic guitar across from us.
-I felt it was a exciting game to play , so I decided to try it with my dad.
+I thought it looked like an exciting ride, so I decided to try it with my dad.

-“Dad, that looks like a lot of fun, let’s go and have a look,” I pointed it and asked my dad.
+“Dad, that looks like a lot of fun – let’s go and have a look,” I pointed and asked my dad.

-There were a lot of people standing in line, which reinforces the idea that I think it’s very popular.
-The two of us patiently lined up for more than an hour, and finally we were almost there.
+There were a lot of people standing in line, which reinforced my thought that it was very popular.
+The two of us patiently lined up for more than an hour, then finally we were almost there.

 We started to watch what this was for.
-But then, we saw a horrible scene, every six people in black seats, with heavy protective gear, suddenly rushed out at an unimaginable speed after 30 seconds.
-Within five seconds, they disappeared into the dark tunnel, and there was some faint scream.
+But then we saw a horrible scene: every six people in black seats, with heavy protective gear, suddenly rushed out at an unimaginable speed after 30 seconds.
+Within five seconds, they disappeared into the dark tunnel, and there were some faint scream.
 My dad and I were stunned.

 “This is so horrible!”
 I said to my dad, staring.

-“So, do you want to play it?
+“So do you want to ride it?
 Or we could go out,” my dad asked me.

-“It’s hard to wait in line for such a long time.
-Is it better to have a play?”
+“It’s hard to wait in line for such a long time,” I said.
+“Is it better to have a try?”

+“OK, then,” he replied.

-“Okey then.”
-My dad and I waited in the line till it’s our turn.
+My dad and I waited in the line till it was our turn.

-The staff arranged for us to get int the small black car, and taught us to take safety equipment.
-I started nervous, so did my dad.
-When all of us are ready, the seat that we set rushed out like an arrow.
-My hair flew over my head, and the wind blew on my face, it made my want to close my eyes, but I didn’t.
+The staff arranged for us to get into the small black cart, and taught us how to fasten our safety equipment.
+I stared nervously, so did my dad.
+When all of us were ready, the seat that we sat in rushed out like an arrow.
+My hair flew over my head and the wind blew on my face; it made me want to close my eyes, but I didn’t.